adityasankranthi/LinkedTagCollection/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+yes, I was able to anticipate the difficulties as this was a similar problem we dealt with in homework3.

 #### How did the plan go?
+The plan went well as I was aware of writing cleaner code.
 ### Preview

 #### What should I do differently for next week's homework assignment?
+As always start early.

 #### Do I need more resources?
+I felt the pre recorded lectures and the textbook were sufficient.

 ## Optional Feedback